toryjarvis/mello/README.md

 - **Database**: Postgres
 - **Authentication**: JWT

-## Current Phase: Database Migration and Spring Cleaning
+## Current Phase: Spring Cleaning

-Last Updated: April 2026
+Last Updated: May 2026

-Currently migrating the database from Firebase to Postgres, and switching from FireAuth to utilizing JWT for authentication.
-Many small quality of life updates and tying up any loose dev ends.
+Fully completed the migration Firebase to Postgres and switching from FireAuth to JWT.
+Final sprint items include functional gaps and test rewriting.

 ## Contributions